rxstack/rxstack/packages/platform/README.md

 npm install
 ```

-After you cloned `skeleton application` you need to install:
+After you cloned `skeleton application` you need to install the platform:

 ```
 npm install @rxstack/platform --save
 ```

-> you need also to install peer dependencies:
+> you need also to install peer dependencies (of not installed already):

 ```
 npm install @rxstack/async-event-dispatcher@^0.2 @rxstack/core@^0.2 @rxstack/exceptions@^0.2 @rxstack/query-filter@^0.2 @rxstack/security@^0.2